District Attorney's Office Personnel

 Raymond Benitez has been a member of the Monroe County District Attorney’s Office since 2000.
 Throughout his dozen years as a prosecutor, Mr. Benitez has served as an Assistant District Attorney in the Local Courts Bureau, the DWI Bureau, and the Domestic Violence, Child Abuse & Elderly Victims Bureau.
 He has been Chief of the Gun and Project Exile Bureau and the Special Investigations Bureau.
 Mr. Benitez was chosen in January 2012 by District Attorney Sandra Doorley to be Chief of the Vehicular Crimes Bureau because of his extensive experience as both a trial prosecutor and administrator.
 Mr. Benitez is locally raised and a product of McQuaid Jesuit High School.
 He holds a B.S. from SUNY at Buffalo’s Jacobs School of Management and a J.D. from SUNY at Buffalo’s School of Law.
 Mr. Benitez is also a former police officer with the City of Rochester Police Department.

-Lisa Gray is a Senior Assistant District Attorney at the Monroe County District Attorney’s Office and was appointed Special Counsel to the District Attorney in January 2022.
+Lisa Gray is an Assistant District Attorney at the Monroe County District Attorney’s Office and was appointed Special Counsel to the District Attorney in January 2022 and Chief of the Appeals Bureau in 2023.
 She was hired by Monroe County District Attorney Sandra Doorley where she has served since 2012.
 She has been with the Appeals Bureau since January 2018 and before that, was assigned to the Special Investigations Bureau.
 Prior to joining Monroe County, Ms. Gray was an assistant district attorney in Queens County between 2005 and 2012, where she served in the Organized Crime and Rackets Bureau.
 Throughout her career, Ms. Gray has had the privilege to conduct multiple wiretap investigations as well as try felony level drug and gun cases in Supreme and County Court.
 In her role as an appellate attorney, she has argued many cases at the Appellate Division and has appeared twice in front of the New York State Court of Appeals.
 She majored in Political Science at the State University of New York at Albany where she earned a Bachelor of Arts degree in 1995.
 She worked for many years as a paralegal in New York City before attending Albany Law School where she graduated cum laude in 2004.
 Ms. Gray was born and raised in the Town of Greece.

-Chief of the Public Integrity/Economic Crimes Bureau Christopher Bokelman
+Chief of the Public Integrity/Economic Crimes Bureau Greg Clark

 Chief of the Local Courts Bureau Elizabeth Buckley